EmersonPrado/vagrant-rspec-puppet/README.md

 All Puppet code and tests should go inside `<Project root dir>/rspec_test`.

 Be sure to follow official conventions for Puppet's directories, files and naming.
 Also, naming conventions inside official rspec-puppet docs are mandatory for the tests to find their target code.

+### Code

+Write your Puppet code normally, following official language docs.

+For unit tests, find (limited) tutorial and docs in rspec-puppet's official page and a nice walktrough inside Puppet Blog.

+This project includes a very simple class `rspec_test`, a very simple defined type `rspec_test::type` in, respectvely, `manifests/init.pp` and `manifests/type.pp`, and a set of unit tests for them in `spec/classes/init_spec.rb` and  `spec/defines/rspec_test__type_spec.rb`.
+They serve as examples and a starting point - understanding them makes it easy to go further.

 ### Atom